 I began photographing weddings around 12 years ago and it’s been a real privilege and honour to be involved in every single one.
 I love capturing real moments packed with emotion, and creating a set of images that reflect the happiness and warmth of the day.
 It’s not uncommon for me to wipe away a tear behind my camera during the ceremony or speeches!
 Every couple and every wedding is unique, and I aim to tell your story in a creative and imaginative way.

 I’m lucky enough to shoot around 25 weddings a year, and while I am a wedding photographer in Cambridgeshire, I also regularly shoot at awesome venues across Norfolk, Essex, London, Lincolnshire, Northamptonshire and further afield in the UK.
 As well as photographing weddings, I also shoot for various businesses and private clients, and write features and blogs for a number of leading photography magazines and websites.

 When I’m not with my camera I love spending time with my partner and two daughters, especially weekends away by the coast.
 I’ve always got music playing and enjoy the guitar and going to gigs when I can.
-I follow football, but now in my mid-30s my chances of making it as a professional are slim.
+I follow football, but now in my late 30s my chances of making it as a professional are slim.
 I’m keen on travelling and exploring new places.
 In 2012 I took the train from Peterborough to Tokyo.
 Just because.
 I’m a big history geek too enjoying both books and metal detecting to dig up old treasures.